2017 – A to Z… X: Conversations with Mama… The Best of!

 “You didn’t like Santa or even Xmas morning.
 It’d be days before you’d go in and actually see what was under the tree.
 When you were small and if Santa came near you, you’d scream and run away and hide.
 I used to put you in your playpen out in the yard during the day, but I’d come back to find you gone.
 Someone who knew you had come by and taken you off with them.
 I didn’t have to worry back then about someone stealing you, I just didn’t actually know always who had you.”

 I always ask Mama what’s new at the senior center and today she told me about the potato candy they made.
 “A woman came to the center today and taught everyone about making a simple dessert that you wouldn’t have to go to the store and buy a lot of ingredients for.
 It was interesting as we watched her make it using only 4 ingredients.
-You take 1 medium potato and bake until it’s really soft – scoop out the potato pulp for 1/2 cup.
-Add that to a bowl and mix in confectionery sugar and maybe 1/2 teaspoon vanilla until it forms a firm dough that you can roll out.
-Roll it out on wax paper, and spread peanut butter on top and roll it up jelly-roll style and cut into bite size pieces; it was pretty tasty.
+You take 1 medium potato and bake until it’s really soft – scoop out the potato pulp for 1/2 cup… add to a bowl, mix in the confectionery sugar, and maybe 1/2 teaspoon vanilla until it forms a firm dough that you can roll out.
+Roll it out on wax paper, and spread peanut butter on top and roll it up jelly-roll style and cut into bite-size pieces; it was pretty tasty.
 I never made much candy, but I remember making Divinity once and sending it to your father when he was in the Navy.
 I didn’t have a recipe, someone just told me how to make it.
 It came really good, and that was the only time it ever came out right.
 When I was a beautician in Perry, one of my customers used to always bring me home-made Divinity at Christmas, and it was the best.”

 This was a new photo gifted to me by my cousin Lynn – mama had no memory of it!